tock/book/src/course/root-of-trust/kernel-attack.md

 the second one never does.
 A fault dump should instead appear over the `tockloader listen` console.

-Now that we have a working setup, one quesiton might be whether we can make do without adding a noisy `unsafe impl` in our board definition file `main.rs`, likely the first file someone would inspect.
+Now that we have a working setup, one question might be whether we can make do without adding a noisy `unsafe impl` in our board definition file `main.rs`, likely the first file someone would inspect.